Welcome to the AGMS

 First Saturday Events

-First Saturday events provide opportunities for Members to meet Members; learn about club events, activities and outings; talk with experts; learn more about our beloved hobby; exchange information, learn and share your interests.
+First Saturday events provide opportunities for Members to meet Members and to introduce nonmembers to AGMS.
+All are invited to participate in First Saturday events to learn about club meetings, events, activities and outings; talk with experts; learn more about our beloved hobby; exchange information, learn and share your interests.

 Family-friendly, free, fun event.
 9am to 1pm